AI Governance for EU AI Act Compliance

 Conformity certificates generated for market surveillance authority inspections

-Immutable records — audit data cannot be edited or deleted after creation
+A tamper-proof record — entries cannot be edited or deleted after they are written

 Built For You